ibm-cloud-docs/openshift/acm-addon.md

     ```
     {: pre}

 2. In the `managedClusters` section of the resource, add the cluster ID, the name of the cluster secret created for ACM, the namespace for the secret, and the action you want to implement for the cluster.
 See the example below for formatting.
-For the action, specify, `Delete` or `Update`.
+For the action, specify `Delete` or `Update`.
 Note that to delete a cluster, you do not need the secret or the secret namespace.

-    The following example deletes`cluster_id_1` and updates `cluster_id_2`.
+    The following example deletes `CLUSTER_ID_1` and updates `CLUSTER_ID_2`.

     ```json
     managedclusters:
-      - clusterid: "cluster_id_1"
+      - clusterid: "CLUSTER_ID_1"
         action: "Delete"
-      - clusterid: "cluster_id_2"
+      - clusterid: "CLUSTER_ID_2"
-        secretname: "managed-secret-2"
+        secretname: "SECRET_NAME"
-        secretnamespace: "managed-namespace-2" # The namespace that the secret was created in
+        secretnamespace: "SECRET_NAMESPACE" # The namespace that the secret was created in
         action: "Update"
     ```
     {: screen}